KennethWussmann/github-archive/README.md

 ## In a nutshell

 GitHub repos that were previously open-source sometimes get taken down. `github-archive` is a cronjob as a Docker image that will poll the repos that you starred on GitHub and will automatically create a mirror in your [Gitea](https://gitea.com/) instance.
-Gitea will download the repository and can even mirror wikis, labels, issues, pull requests, releases and milestones.
-It will also keep the mirror in sync as long as the source is available.
+Gitea will download the repository and can even download wikis, labels, issues, pull requests, releases and milestones.
+It can also keep the source code in sync as long as the upstream source is available.

 ## Getting Started